phaserjs/phaser/README.md

 * Color.webToColor and Color.updateColor now updates the `out.color` and `out.color32` properties (thanks @cuixiping #1728)
 * Tilemap.createFromObjects has been updated for Tiled 0.11 and can now look-up object layers based on id, uid or name.
 It will also now copy over Sprite scaling properties if set (thanks @mandarinx #1738)
 * Graphics.drawPolygon can now accept a Phaser.Polygon or PIXI.Polygon object, as well as a points array (#1712)
+* Phaser.Physics hooks added in for MatterJS support (coming soon)
+* Body.destroy now automatically calls `Group.removeFromHash`.
+* Physics.Arcade.sort has a new property 'sortDirection'.
+If not specified it will use World.sortDirection.
+If the Group given as the first parameter has its `physicsSortDirection` property set that will override any other setting.
+* Physics.Arcade.sort now calls one of four functions: sortLeftRight, sortRightLeft, sortTopBottom and sortBottomTop.
+Each of which takes 2 Sprites as arguments.
+* Physics.Arcade.sort now doesn't bail out if the Group contains a mixture of physics and non-physics enabled objects, as the Group hash is now only ever populated with physics enabled objects.
+Also the sort comparison functions no longer return -1 if the bodies are invalid, but zero instead (#1721)

 ### Bug Fixes